PavlidisLab/Gemma/index.md

 - Celia Siu – Systems
 - Hugh Brown – Systems

 Other contributers to early stages of Gemma include David Quigley, Anshu Sinha and Gozde Cozen.
-Gemma’s precursor was [https://home.pavlab.msl.ubc.ca/tmm/](TMM), which was developed by Homin Lee, Jon Sajdak, Jie Qin and Amy Hsu.
+Gemma’s precursor was [TMM](https://home.pavlab.msl.ubc.ca/tmm/), which was developed by Homin Lee, Jon Sajdak, Jie Qin and Amy Hsu.
 Martin Krzywinski has provided helpful advice on visualization.

 ### Data sources
 We are indebted to the many researchers who have made data publicly available.
-Lists of published papers that relate to the data included in Gemma are available [https://gemma.msl.ubc.ca/bibRef/showAllEeBibRefs.html](here (full list)) and [https://gemma.msl.ubc.ca/bibRef/searchBibRefs.html](here (search)) .
+Lists of published papers that relate to the data included in Gemma are available [here (full list)](https://gemma.msl.ubc.ca/bibRef/showAllEeBibRefs.html) and [here (search)](https://gemma.msl.ubc.ca/bibRef/searchBibRefs.html).

 If your data is in Gemma, and your paper is not listed, please let us know.

+___

 Copyright © University of British Columbia